hinfsynz/EZName/README.md

 * The name dictionary is extendable.
 Users can download Sogou cell thesaurus (*.scel) and load them in the program to use as the source of names
 * Optionally, the users can decide if the names need to be scored by its "天格/地格/人格/才格".
 And if they choose to do so, the candidate names will be given in an descending order of this score.

+## Installation Instructions
+Python3.5 or higher version is required.
+The binary wheels list below are required to run this program.
+* beautifulsoup4
+* jieba
+* lxml
+* ngender
+* pypinyin
+* requests
+* selenium
+* tkcalendar
+* urllib3

+Run the command below to install the required binary wheels
+> python3 -m pip install -r requirements.txt

 ## Unique Feature
-All candidate names are examined by their pinyin syllables.
+1. All candidate names are examined by their pinyin syllables.
 The difficulty of syllables are categorized into four levels according to https://resources.allsetlearning.com/
 * Low
 * Medium
 * High